4 Practical Ways for File Recovery

 To perform file restore from a backup, ensure the media or drive that your backup is saved on is to be had, and then take the following steps:

 - 1. To open “Backup and Repair”, click the Start button

 - 4. Select “Backup and Repair”

 - 5. Click “Restore my files” and then agree with the steps in the Wizard for recovering deleted files.

 Data recovery software

 You can always download a file recovery program and use it to look for and get your deleted files back.
-If you checked every place your file could be, and are not able to recover it with Windows backup, or you are not sure that you able to do it, file recovery software can be helpful.
+If you checked every place your file could be and are not able to recover it with Windows backup, or you are not sure that you are able to do it, file recovery software can be helpful.
 To retrieve deleted files DiskInternals Uneraser™ is the best file recovery software.